IntegrationWorks/NEMS_Event_Management/README.md

 docker-compose --build -d
 ```

-This setup will get both the NEMS Test Harness and the React Event App running, with integrations with the Solace broker, PostgreSQL database, and pgAdmin.
+This setup will get both the NEMS Test Harness and the React Event App running, with integrations with the Solace broker, PostgreSQL database, and pgAdmin and solace containers.